 BP followed with a share of 22 per cent or 2.5 mtpa.
 Eni Spa also had 18 per cent or 1.5 mtpa of the total LNG contracted capacity in the year.

-Amareswari Kanaparthi, Oil and Gas Analyst at GlobalData, detailed that the emergence of the COVID-19 pandemic has impacted the signing of long-term LNG contracts globally, as almost all the long-term contracts reported for 2020 were signed in Q1 2020.
+Amareswari Kanaparthi, Oil and Gas Analyst at GlobalData, detailed that the emergence of the COVID-19 pandemic has impacted the signing of long-term LNG contracts globally, as almost all the long-term contracts reported for 2020 were signed in the first quarter of 2020.

 “Amid the ongoing pandemic, buyers are more interested in signing short-term contracts as long-term contracts became unattractive due to lower spot prices,” Kanaparthi said.